DBoocock/cans/README.rst

 --------

 17/11/16 - This package was created during a masters project and is currently being refactored.
-Originally, cans was interlaced with code for its intended application\: to infer parameters for a model describing cell growth in QFA experiments.
+Originally, cans was combined with code for its intended application\: to infer parameters for a model describing cell growth in QFA experiments.
 I intend to create separate
 packages: one for constructing, simulating, and fitting network